 The interest rate on our existing indebtedness will increase if we are unable to refinance our revolving credit facility.
+We may be unable to refinance or repay our credit facility prior to or upon its maturity.

-Pursuant to amendment nine to our credit agreement, all borrowings under our credit facility, other than revolving loan B, currently accrue interest at a base rate plus an "applicable margin" and an "additional accrued margin."
-The additional accrued margin was 1.00% for the period April 22, 2005 through April 30, 2005, increased to 1.50% for the period May 1, 2005 through May 31, 2005 and will increase 0.50% on the first day of each month until capped at 5.00% beginning December 1, 2005.
+Pursuant to Amendment Ten, all borrowings under our credit facility currently accrue interest at a base rate plus an "applicable margin" and an "additional accrued margin."
+The additional accrued margin was 1.00% for the period April 22, 2005 through April 30, 2005, increased to 1.50% for the period May 1, 2005 through May 31, 2005, and will increase 0.50% on the first day of each month until December 31, 2005.
+Beginning January 1, 2006 to January 31, 2006, cash pay interest converts to prime plus 3.5% with accrued interest at 3.5% on both revolvers.
+Beginning February 1, 2006 to February 28, 2006, cash pay interest converts to prime plus 4.75% with accrued interest at 2.5% on both revolvers.
+Beginning March 1, 2006 to March 31, 2006, cash pay interest converts to prime plus 6.0% with accrued interest at 1.5% on both revolvers.
+After April 1, 2006, cash pay interest converts to prime plus 8.25% on both revolvers.
+The term loan bears cash pay and accrued interest at the same rates.
+We were paying a weighted average interest rate of 10.50% on the term loan and the revolver at August 31, 2005.
 Interest at the prime rate and the applicable margin is payable monthly in cash and interest at the additional accrued margin is accrued monthly and is payable in cash at the time of payment of the principal amount of the applicable loan.
-In addition, if we fail to refinance our credit facility prior to September 30, 2005, additional interest of 5.00% per annum will accrue and be added to the principal balance of our convertible notes beginning October 1, 2005 and until our credit facility is refinanced.
+In addition, if we fail to refinance our credit facility prior to November 15, 2005, additional interest of 5.00% per annum will accrue and be added to the principal balance of our convertible notes beginning November 16, 2005 and until our credit facility is refinanced.